-The cross-checkl showed a different dominant family - Simuliidae - which also has a tolerance value of 6 on a scale of 0-10.
-These are black flies.
+The Dominant Family at the "Below" site was Simuliidae, a black fly.
+Simuliidae has a tolerance value of 6 on a scale of 0-10.
 Black flies filter fine organic matter from the water.
 They are common in streams of the Upper Midwest and in some situations can reach huge numbers (Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
 Bouchard, Jr.)

-The cross-check revealed Chironomidae has a tolerance value of 6 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
+The cross-check showed a different dominant family - Chironomidae - which has a tolerance value of 6 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
 They are a very abundant and diverse group of aquatic insects, and it is common for them to dominate samples (Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
 Bouchard, Jr).